 'I knew George was in love when I saw him wash his hair.
 I knew it was serious when he vacuumed.'

 The feeling of the best-man speech should go from cynicism and naughtiness to positivity and light.
 For the first 10 minutes, he should make guests laugh.
 Then make them cry.
 Then, at the very end, make them feel proud.

-My friend Dom had a wonderful ending to his best-man speech.
-He imagined the couple in 50 years' time.
 This gave a comforting sense the marriage would survive; it also allowed him to cartoon the couple.

 "In 50 years' time," he said, "Mike will have watched 50,000 hours of football; he still won't have played any.
 He'll still be banging on about this amazing year in India.
 But wherever they are, the new Mr and Mrs Stapleton, my greatest hope is, simply, that I get to see them.
 You're a beautiful couple."

 He then finished in a spectacular burst of rhetoric.
 "It's an honour," he said solemnly, "to be standing here today as Mike's best man.
 Mike is lazy.
 He talks authoritatively about things he knows nothing about.
 He is, however, the kindest, wittiest and most heroic man you're likely to meet.
 I wish to celebrate him, and the step he's made today.
 Raise high the rooftops, carpenters, I give you the groom!"

 I loved Dom that day.
 He was lusty, eloquent, and brief.
 He was the perfect speaker.